-Inside the console is the head unit.
-There are steps that lead into the head unit which houses an electric head, fresh water sink with spray nozzle for rinsing off, switch panel for flushing head, on-off switch for the macerator, and a lighted towel-rack bar.
-The main DC breaker panel (for switch panel accessories) is inside along with two port hole windows.
+Inside the console you'll find the electric head with macerator, fresh water sink with spray nozzle for rinsing off, switch panel for flushing head and on-off switch for macerator.
+There is a DC breaker panel inside and also two opening port hole windows.
 There is also access to the macerator, y-valve, water intake and discharge for the toilet and holding tank, and another access to the forward bilge.
-Lift the forward console seat cushion for access to a built in 62 qt cooler.